aws-samples/aws-hybrid-storage-workshop/scenario-2/module-1/README.md

 ![iam-accept](../../images/iam-accept.png)

 Once the Cloudformation Stack shows a status of *CREATE_COMPLETE*, you can continue to the next step.

+Note: Instances that are launched as part of this CloudFormation template may be in the initializing state for few minutes.

 </p></details>

 ### 2. SSH into Linux Instance created earlier and List the data